davbol/agenticAIshenanigans/pages/article.md

 # The LLMClient is configured with the tools from the MCP Server
 llm_client = LLMClient(tools=mcp_server.tools)

-prompt = "Please create a product called 'MegaWidget' that costs CHF 150."
+prompt = "Please create a product called 'Dark Cloud Running Shoe' that costs CHF 150."

 # The LLM processes the prompt and determines it needs to call a tool
 response = llm_client.chat(prompt)